TomBurdge/harley/docs/index.md

 Harley contains polars helper methods that will make you more productive.

+Checkout the full code documentation [HERE](reference/Summary.md)

 Harley is also a great way to learn about polars best practices like how to validate schemas and polars use plugins for custom functionality at speed.

-Harley is a polars port of Harley's sister project, [quinn](https://github.com/MrPowers/quinn).
+Harley is a polars port of Harley's sister project, [Quinn](https://github.com/MrPowers/quinn).
+Many of Quinn's original methods, written to extend pyspark, are trivial with the excellent polars API.

 Harley is neither associated with motorbikes, nor the DC universe.